Analyzing NGSQ articles with MGP Principles Study Group – Tuesday Noon Central Session

 Please Note: You must have access to these articles either by being a member of NGS or from your local library.
 You will also need to have a copy of Mastering Genealogical Proof.
 Due to copyright, I cannot provide copies to you.

-We will meet on Tuesday daytime (usually the first one of the month, but there are some changes) at 12 pm Central (so make your time zone conversion).
+We will meet on Tuesdays at 12 pm Central (so make your time zone conversion).
 The current schedule will be as follows:

 This is meant to be an INTERMEDIATE discussion group, not a beginner or advanced.
 If you aren’t sure if you fall into that category here are some possibly helpful descriptors to help you decide (all or none could apply but this is the type of group I’m aiming for):